anderson-aristotle/js-object-modeling/README.md

 ### Lab: Brainstorm

-In your squads, pick one of the following examples and individually brainstorm about abstractions and models you might use.
-Once you're done, discuss your answers as a squad.
+In your teams, pick one of the following examples and individually brainstorm about abstractions and models you might use.
+Once you're done, discuss your answers as a team.

 - Reporting software that analyzes the performance of different members of a sales team.